ItzBloxxy/BubbleStrap/README.md

 - Don't exit to desktop app
 - Fully customizable Discord Rich Presence
 - Multi-instance launching
-- Set custom intergrations (you can have other programs launch with Roblox automatically)
+- Set custom integrations (you can have other programs launch with Roblox automatically)

-### Bootstraper
+### Bootstrapper
 - Prompt to confirm when launching another instance
 - Memory trim (Roblox will use 30mb-150mb ram usage)
 - Close RobloxCrashHandler (reduces 20mb+ ram usage)
 - Background updates - Update roblox in the background instead of waiting.
 - Cache cleaner

-## Other
-- Channel changer
-- FFlag editor
-- Global Settings page
-- Custom BubbleStrap game invite links
-- Roblox Studio Support
-- Framerate cap unlocking

 ### Mods
 - Use custom font